Airborne Express Flight 827

-Airborne Express Flight 827 was a functional evaluation flight (FEF) of an Airborne Express Douglas DC-8-63F (registration N827AX) that had undergone a major modification.
+Airborne Express Flight 827 was a functional evaluation flight (FEF) of an ABX Air (operating under Airborne Express) Douglas DC-8-63F (registration N827AX) that had undergone a major modification.
 On December 22, 1996, during the test flight, the aircraft stalled and crashed, killing all six people on board.
 Accident investigators determined the cause of the accident was improper crew control inputs.

 Background

 Aircraft

 The aircraft involved was a Douglas DC-8-63 freighter registered as N827AX.
 The aircraft had been built in 1967 and was previously owned by KLM as a passenger aircraft (with registration PH-DEB) and then Capitol Air and National Airlines (registration N929R).
 In January 1986 the aircraft was converted into a freighter and delivered to Emery Worldwide (with the same registration).
-ABX Air (a subsidiary of Airborne Express) purchased the aircraft on June 17, 1996, more than six months before the accident.
+ABX Air (a subsidiary of Airborne Express at the time) purchased the aircraft on June 17, 1996, more than six months before the accident.
 The aircraft was re-registered as N827AX.
 It underwent a major overhaul and was delivered to ABX Air on December 15 the same year, just a week before the accident.
 The aircraft was powered by four Pratt & Whitney JT3D-7 turbofan engines.
 At the time of the accident, the aircraft had flown 62,800 hours and nine minutes with 24,234 take off and landing cycles.

 Overhaul

-The aircraft's overhaul was performed by the Triad International Maintenance Corporation (TIMCO).
+The aircraft's overhaul was performed by the Triad International Maintenance Corporation (TIMCO) at Piedmont Triad International Airport in Greensboro, North Carolina.
 During the major overhaul, the aircraft received major avionic upgrades, including the installation of an electronic flight instrument system (EFIS).
 All four engines were removed.
 Two of them were overhauled and reinstalled on the aircraft, while the other two were completely replaced by different JT3D-7 engines from ABX Air.
 Hush kits were installed on all of the engines for noise reduction.
 The aircraft's stall warning system was tested and declared functional.